solid/webid-oidc-spec/application-workflow-detailed.md

 That URL might look a little complex, but it's essentially a request to `https://secureauth.example/authorize` with the following URL parameters:

- - `scope=open_id`: a list of [oidc scpes](https://auth0.com/docs/scopes/current/oidc-scopes) (attributes of the RS to which this token should have access). `open_id` is a scope that is needed to verify Alice's identity.
+ - `scope=open_id`: a list of [OIDC scpes](https://auth0.com/docs/scopes/current/oidc-scopes) (attributes of the RS to which this token should have access). `open_id` is a scope that is needed to verify Alice's identity.
  - `client_id=7243fd594bdcf9c71a9b902274afaa30`: indicates the id of the client.
 The value for this field should be obtained in the registration phase.
  - `response_type=id_token%20token` indicates the desired response data.
 Note that you cannot use response types that were not previously indicated during registration.
  - `request=eyJhbGciOiJub25lIn0.eyJyZWRpc...`: A JWT containing the public key of the client and signed by the client using the private key.
-This is unique to webId-oidc.
+This is unique to WebId-OIDC.
 We will eventually use this to generate our pop-token.

  When unencrypted the request looks like